randomvlad/TicTacToe/docs/code-gems.md

 ### What's a convenient way to map JSON to a database table column?

 Tic Tac Toe's board data is stored as JSON in table column `game.rows`.
-A common approach to achieve such a mapping can be either through custom serialization methods or an attribute converter (examples: [Baeldung - Persist a JSON Object Using Hibernate](https://www.baeldung.com/hibernate-persist-json-object)).
+The mapping can be handled with either custom serialization methods or an attribute converter (examples: [Baeldung - Persist a JSON Object Using Hibernate](https://www.baeldung.com/hibernate-persist-json-object)).
 However, neither is particularly convenient and requires extra code.
-An annotation driven solution can be more elegant and compact, and that's exactly what [Vlad Mihalcea's hibernate-types](https://mvnrepository.com/artifact/com.vladmihalcea/hibernate-types-52/2.14.0) library provides.
+An annotation driven solution can be more elegant and compact, and that's exactly what [Vlad Mihalcea's hibernate-types](https://github.com/vladmihalcea/hibernate-types) library provides.

 Example:
 ```java